jonhnet/sonde-search/website/frontend/notifier/index.md

 [Sign up here](manage) to receive email notifications when a sonde lands near you!

-Few radiosondes land in my area (Seattle).
-The balloons launched from Quillayute, about 100 west, usually land somewhere inaccessible such as in the Olympic forest or the ocean.
+Not many radiosondes land in my home of Seattle.
+The balloons launched from Quillayute, about 100 miles (170km) west, usually land somewhere inaccessible such as in the Olympic forest or the ocean.
 Only rarely do they come far enough east to land in civilization.
 My habit was to check [SondeHub](https://www.sondehub.org/") to see if the day's flights landed nearby.
 This was an annoying chore, so I set up a system that would query SondeHub's API for me and send an email if a radiosonde landed less than a configured distance from home.
 This facility is now available to anyone!

 Notifications are configured with: